JaKooLit/arch-install/README.md

-cheat sheet for arch installation
+cheat sheet for arch installation (UEFI)

 prepare your drive